-CO202 Communication and Society (W) (D) (E) (G) 3 credits DA: L1 D
+CO202 Communication and Society (W) (D) (E) (G)

 A broad introduction to the role communication plays in society.
 Focus is placed on the theories, concepts, issues, and research models used to explore the interplay between communication and society.
 The nature, scope and function of the print, film, sound and electronic media will be examined against social forces.